lapd-python/comdet/README.md

 result = comdet.detect("input", debug=True)
 print result
 ```

+####Interface.
+Followinf iterface is used to interact with comdet package
+comdet.detect(inputfile, nop = -1, debug = False)
+* inputfile - The inputfile to the package.
+* nop       - number of passes upto which the community detection will run. by default it is infinity.
+* debug     - used to debug information

 ####Input file

 Input files  contains space separated src dst pair of graph nodes